BJNSTNKVC/ajax-request-helper/README.md

 By doing so, every subsequent AJAX instance would use the config set above.

-In case you need to overwrite previously set default config value, you simply need to overwrite them:
+In case you need to overwrite previously set default config value, you simply need to set them :

 ```js
 AJAX.patch({